3BioCompBio/SpikeProSARS-CoV-2/README.md

 ./SpikePro TEST.fasta go

-where TEST.fasta is the sequence of the viral spike protein in fasta format.
+where TEST.fasta is the sequence of the considered variant of the SARS-CoV-2 spike protein in fasta format.